 Cresting a hill, I slowed Carbine.
 The town lay exposed in the center of a vast valley below me.
-It was a beautiful place for a town.
+It was a beautiful place.
 Scenic, dotted with small stands of trees, lots of knee-high prairie grass and a gradual incline to the hills that surrounded it.

-Personally, I always wondered why western towns never seemed to pick the high ground.
-It’s as though town founders always desired beauty over a nice hill with an elevation advantage in case of an Indian attack.
+I always wondered why western towns never seemed to pick the high ground.
+It’s as though town founders always desired someplace pretty instead of a nice hill with an elevation advantage in case of an Indian attack.

 Regardless of the lack of a tactical advantage, the location was beautiful.

 The town was laid out with the main street running north to south.
 A half mile to the west a wide river flowed.
-Cold and fresh, the water ran over a large fall that the town got its name from, and was fed from melting snows and ice in the distant north.
-Train tracks came into the valley from that direction as well, running on thick log ties and steel rails across the river on a framed bridge to the southern far end of town where the train station and corralled stockyards stood.
+Cold and fresh, the river fed from melting snows and ice in the distant north and ran over a large waterfall on the edge of the valley that the town got its name from.
+Train tracks came from the west as well, running on thick log ties and steel rails across the river on a framed bridge to the southern end of town where the train station and corralled stockyards stood.

-I hadn’t been here in over a month, and the place was growing.
+I hadn’t been here in over a month, and the place had grown.

 In addition to the church finally getting its steeple and bell installed, two more buildings had gone up since my last visit.
 All nice and neat beside each other in the center of town, with a few more outlying buildings in varying stages of construction.